 Solving Problems for Buyers

-As the result of our partnerships with professional fix-and-flippers, Stoa creates a huge pipeline of rent-ready, off-market single-family homes for buyers who want to manage them as rentals.
+As the result of our partnerships with professional real estate investors, Stoa creates a huge pipeline of rent-ready, off-market single-family homes for buyers who want to manage them as rentals.

 That’s the other side of our business model.
 We sell the renovated homes to buyers who are expert in making these homes available as rentals.